Bobmannest/PyDynamics-Engine/README.md

-This is a simple physics demo that uses Python Object Oriented Programming to create physics objects objects which can freely move around and collide with eachother in real time.
+This is a simple physics demo that uses Python object oriented programming and physics concepts to create objects which can freely move around and collide with eachother in real time.

 Features: